simeononsecurity/simeononsecurity.ch/content/articles/introduction-to-packer-for-infrastructure-as-code/index.en.md

 In this article, we introduced you to Packer and showed you how to use it to create machine images for different platforms.
 We also discussed the benefits of using Packer and some best practices for using it.

-If you are interested in learning more about Packer, check out the official documentation at [https://www.packer.io/docs](https://www.packer.io/docs).
+If you're interested in learning more about Packer, check out the official documentation at [https://www.packer.io/docs](https://www.packer.io/docs).